mkoosa/multi-step-form/README.md

 - how module work and communicate witch each other
 - how store, reuse and get data from local storage
 - how build and implements classes
-- ti improve OPP skills
+- to improve OPP skills

 ## Developer